10 Nov Buying your next guitar

-Do you need another guitar?
+Do you really need it though?
 This was the reaction from my wife when I said I was looking at some parlour guitars the other night.
 I don’t have a parlour and thought it would be a useful addition – I could leave it around the house and just pick it up as I went past…

 Anyway let’s say that you are thinking about getting your next guitar – which if you are like me is most days of the week – what should you be asking yourself before you get the cash out?